Integrating Mindee

 Make a note of your model's ID for use in the API.

-When getting started, we recommend using the Polling method which will be quickest.
+When getting started, we recommend using the Polling method which will be quickest (unless you happen to already have access to a public-facing Web server).

 Here are some code examples, these are self-contained and can be run as-is: